2009 National League Championship Series: Aftermath

 On the eve of Game 1 of the 2009 National League Championship Series, it was announced that Dodgers’ owners Frank and Jaime McCourt would be separating after nearly 30 years of marriage.
-Although seemingly insignificant at the time, their separation and later very public divorce would be a major moment in Los Angeles Dodgers history, as it set in motion for Guggenheim Baseball Management to buy the team in 2012 for $2.15 billion.
-Since 2013, the Guggenheim’s first full year as owners, the Dodgers have appeared in the playoffs every year, winning a World Series and three pennants.
-Meanwhile, the Phillies would go on to lose the World Series against the New York Yankees a few weeks later in 2009.
-They continued to have success until 2011, but hampered with large contracts and declining performance from aging players, they began a long re-build in the mid 2010s and did not make the postseason again until 2022.
+The McCourts had owned the team since 2004 and had seen the team reach the playoffs four times.
+The day after the series ended, CEO Jamie McCourt was fired and filed for divorce soon after.
+The messy divorce eventually led to a dispute over ownership control that would culminate in a major moment in Los Angeles Dodgers history, as it set in motion for Guggenheim Baseball Management to buy the team in 2012 for $2.15 billion.
+Since 2013, the Guggenheim's first full year as owners, the Dodgers have appeared in the playoffs every year, winning three World Series.
+Meanwhile, the Phillies would go on to lose the World Series against the New York Yankees a few weeks later after the NLCS.
+They continued to have success until 2011, but hampered with large contracts and declining performance from aging players, they began a long rebuild in the mid 2010s and did not make the postseason again until 2022.